gmbecker/contributing_to_r_lesson/outline.md

 ## Solicited/interest confirmed behavior additions
 - Good to collaborate, voice your opinion
   - R-core member has final say on all matters
-	- this is because they own the code, and any problems with it, once they commit it
+	- they own the code once its in
 - Be prepared to refactor code before submitting it to your collaborator
   - This is generally a good sign, your first pass is rarely your best
-- Test it tow within an inch of its life, then keep going
+- Test it to within an inch of its life, then keep going
   - Think of any possible corner case you can, and test every single one of them
-- If at all possible, have someone else technically skilled in R review it
+- If possible, have someone else technically skilled in R review it

-# Add part about why not speedups

-- Maintainability and readable code may oppose extreme optimizations
+# Purely Speedup Patches

+## Generally Avoid them

+- Need to be confident speeding up one thing doesn't slow down something else
+- Speeding up code *usually* makes it
+  - more complex
+  - less maintainable

+## Only if they will make a real difference

+- Making something that takes 2 nanoseconds take .5 nanoseconds
+  - Speedup of 4x
+  - Only matters if that thing happens **massively often** in real code
+- Making something that took 10 seconds take 7 seconds
+  - 1.4x speedup
+  - Likely saves more actual time in a real script

 # Finding your way around a checkout of the R sources
 ## Finding tests